Belarus tightens grip on foreign media coverage as anti-government protests swell

 Lukashenko, a former collective farm manager, has held power since then through flawed elections, jailing opponents and critics, blocking rivals from contesting elections and harsh crackdowns on protests.

 According to the official Aug.
-9 election result of the Belarus Election Commission, Lukashenko gained 80.1 percent of the vote compared to 10.2 percent for Tikhanovskaya.
+9 election result of the Belarus Election Commission, Lukashenko gained 80.1 percent of the vote compared with 10.2 percent for Tikhanovskaya.
 She ran as a united opposition candidate after the three main opposition candidates were jailed or barred from running.

 As protesters took to the streets after the announcement of election result, riot police responded with violence.
 At least 7,000 protesters were arrested, and hundreds were harshly beaten.
 At least three protesters died.

-U.S. and European leaders rejected the election result prompting Lukashenko to turn to Russan President Vladimir Putin, who has long sought close integration between Russia and neighboring Belarus, given its strategic borders with NATO and Ukraine.
+U.S. and European leaders rejected the election result prompting Lukashenko to turn to Russian President Vladimir Putin, who has long sought close integration between Russia and neighboring Belarus, given its strategic borders with NATO and Ukraine.
 Russia and Belarus signed a union treaty on a joint currency and institutions in 1999 but until now Lukashenko has stalled moving forward.

 Putin last week said Russia was ready to send a force to Belarus if the situation got “out of control,” citing examples such as protesters starting to burn cars or loot.